wds4/DCoSL/README.md

 # Notes

-Considering changing DCoSL to WeCoSL: Web-enabled Curation of Simple Lists, changing DIPs to WIPs, and changing my profile pic to Devo.
+Considering changing DCoSL to WeCoSL: Web-enabled Curation of Simple Lists, changing DIPs to WIPs, and changing my profile pic to Devo ;-)